-CMA care managers and their supervisors will be involved in continuous self-review of all open cases.
-Upon assignment of the case (within 30 days of case effective date), the care management supervisor will complete a review of the case record to provide case direction to the care manager as well as to immediately assess child safety, well-being and permanency.
+Brevard Family Partnership subcontracts case management services with Family Allies (for dependency cases) and with Brevard CARES for non-judicial in-home services.
+CMA case managers and their supervisors will be involved in continuous self-review of all open cases.
+Upon assignment of the case (within 5 days of case effective date), the case manager supervisor will complete a review of the case record to provide case direction to the case manager as well as to immediately assess child safety, well-being and permanency.
+Supervisors will provide guidance to and follow-up with case managers to assure all necessary interventions and services are provided to identify and reach case goals.
 At the time of this initial review, the supervisor will also validate that the information contained within Florida Safe Families Network (FSFN) is complete and accurate.
 Ongoing supervisor reviews will be conducted at a minimum every 90 days from the date of the initial review.
 This subsequent review will also ensure child safety, well-being, and permanency are being addressed and that the record (case file and FSFN) contains complete and accurate documentation.
 Each child's case plan will be reviewed at least quarterly and will include an evaluation of the family's progress toward achieving service goals.
-This review will be input within FSFN as a Supervisor Review within 48 hours of the review.
+This review will be inputted within FSFN as a Supervisor Review within 48 hours of the review.
+Brevard Family Partnership currently monitors supervisor reviews and has seen the need to gain consistency across the units.
+BFP's QA Manager led a workgroup at the end of last fiscal year tasked with developing a new Supervisor Review Template.
+The workgroup has finalized the templates and case management will begin using the tools August 2018.